 I live on the edge of the English Lake District and became interested in photography after adopting a Miniature Schnauzer back in 2011.
 Taking him out, especially early in the mornings, I saw all sorts of wildlife I wanted to capture so I bought a third-hand Olympus E-450 with a single kit lens off Ebay.
 Despite knowing absolutely nothing about photography I thought if I bought a ‘proper’ camera I’d take fantastic pictures like the ones I’d seen on Flickr and Instagram, but it turned out not to be quite that simple 😉 It took me a month to figure out how to focus, a year before I made sense of the Manual and at times I wanted to bin the ‘proper’ camera and buy a point ‘n shoot from Argos, but eventually I figured out how to take a picture with it and my love affair with photography began!

 Within 5 years I’d gone from a self-taught beginner to a Photographic Alliance of Great Britain ‘Master of Print’ and had my work exhibited in a Gallery in London.
-My images have been chosen for the cover of the PAGB news in both May 2018 and May 2020, and I was also honoured to be included in a PAGB ‘Once Seen Never Forgotten’ retrospective.
+In 2020, I was one of 10 global winners of the FIAP ‘We Stay Home’ competition commemorating the Covid-19 lockdown and endorsed by 17 world-wide Masters of Photography.
+My images have been chosen for the cover of the PAGB news in both May 2018 and May 2020, and I was also honoured to be included in a PAGB 30 year ‘Once Seen Never Forgotten’ retrospective.
 I’ve twice been featured in the Photographic Society of America’s journal, appearing on the cover in July 2020, and in 2019 I was touted as one of the highlights of the London Photo Show.
 I’m also a regular gold medal winner in International Photography Salons and have my work exhibited around the world.
-Even now it seems surreal and almost as if it’s happening to someone else!
 It’s been the best journey of my life.
 Along the way I’ve earned four photographic distinctions and in 2018 treated myself to a brand new Olympus EM-1 MkII camera which goes everywhere with me 🙂

 I wouldn’t be where I am today without the advice, knowledge and generous support of other photographers and I feel it’s important to pass on the help I received to others just starting out.
 So I give talks to Camera Clubs in my area and teach composition and Photoshop.